June 04, 2021

 This console will display all the assets in your organization.
 It lets you store, update, create, or delete assets.

 This console is the one where you can see all the OSGi bundles — both out of the box and your custom ones.
 It has various other consoles which we will see gradually.

 CRX DE stands for Content Repository eXtreme Development Environment.
 It is an implementation of JCR and here we can see the nodes and properties.
 We can also develop code here.

 There are many other consoles in AEM, but these four are the most important and a developer interacts with them frequently.

 In this short post, we did our first hands-on on AEM.
 It’s not very interesting but doing this is essential before getting our hands dirty with some code.

-In the next post, we will set up our AEM development environment and will get familiar with some tools which are important for enjoyable AEM development.
+In the next post, we will set up our AEM development environment and will get familiar with some tools which are important for an enjoyable AEM development journey.